 Success Center article 🗒: Team visibility options

-By default, the reviewers at the top of the hierarchy will be able to view their direct reports' 15Fives, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
+By default, the reviewers at the top of the hierarchy will be able to view their direct reports' Check-ins, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
 This can include one or multiple levels of reviewer/direct report relationships, depending on how far reporting line goes.
 Top-tier reviewers are typically C Levels, VPs, or HR Managers.
-Only 15Fives are visible through this default view, not 1-on-1s or Best-Self Review®.
+Only Check-ins are visible through this default view, not 1-on-1s or Best-Self Review®.

 Guide 📖: The High-Growth CEO Handbook

 Some reviewers are in the middle of a reporting chain, meaning they have a reviewer above them and direct reports below them.
-By default, these reviewers will be able to see their direct reports' 15Five check-ins and anyone who reports to their direct reports, as far down as that line goes.
+By default, these reviewers will be able to see their direct reports' Check-ins and anyone who reports to their direct reports, as far down as that line goes.